koutakou/NymQuest/README.md

 4. Use the following commands in the client:
    - Move: `/move up`, `/move down`, `/move left`, `/move right`
    - Chat: `/chat Hello everyone!`
-   - Attack: `/attack player_id`
+   - Attack: `/attack player_display_id` (use the ID in [brackets], not the player name)
    - Disconnect: `/quit`

 ## Privacy Benefits

-NYM-MMORPG demonstrates several key privacy benefits:
+NymQuest demonstrates several key privacy benefits:

 1. **Network-Level Privacy**: All game communications are protected by Nym's mixnet, preventing traffic analysis
 2. **Metadata Protection**: The timing and frequency of game actions are obfuscated
 3. **Anonymous Authentication**: Players can participate without revealing their real identity
 4. **Decentralized Architecture**: No central server needs to be trusted with player data

+## Combat System

+NymQuest features a simple but engaging combat system:

+- **Attack Range**: Players can attack others within 28.0 units of distance
+- **Cooldown System**: 3-second cooldown between attacks
+- **Health**: Players start with 100 health points
+- **Damage**: Base attack deals 10 damage points
+- **Critical Hits**: 15% chance to land a critical hit doing double damage (20 points)
+- **Respawn**: Defeated players respawn with full health at a random position

 ## Future Roadmap